F4r3n/clown/README.md

 ## Clown

-An IRC client written in Rust.
+An IRC client written in Rust, with the goal to be memory and cpu light.

 ## Features